Handle Operators in String Theory: Explicit Amplitudes

 to bring the annihilation operators onto their respective SL($2,\mathbf{C}$) vacua where we in turn make use of (\ref{eq:annihilation_operators}).
 (The spacetime indices and metric $\eta^{\mu\nu}$ on the left- and right-hand sides respectively are of course implicit in the first relation, and there are similar relations for the anti-chiral halves).
 We then translate all zero modes to the same frame (say $z_1$) and use the universal normalisation (\ref{eq:<..>normalisation1}) that we use throughout.
 The result is very simple:

 This holds for arbitrary offshell local operators of the form (\ref{eq:offshellA_a_}) (with generic quantum numbers). \sk

 Let us work through the various steps leading to (\ref{eq:2ptamp}) in further detail.
 The zero modes are fairly subtle, because coherent states correspond to an infinite superposition of momentum eigenstates, and in computing (\ref{eq:2ptamp}) we therefore encounter an infinite superposition of delta functions.
-Remarkably, these can all be rearranged so that the full two-point amplitude is indeed proportional to $\delta^D(\e{p}-\e{p}')$ as indicated in (\ref{eq:2ptamp}), so let us also discuss how this comes about. \sk
+Remarkably, these can all be rearranged so that the full two-point amplitude is indeed proportional to $\delta^D(\e{p}-\e{p}')$ as indicated in (\ref{eq:2ptamp}).
+Let us elaborate on how this comes about next. \sk

 Focusing initially on the matter contributions\footnote{The mechanism underlying the ghost contribution is (modulo zero modes) identical, see below.}, recall (\ref{eq:offshellA_a_}) and (\ref{eq:ABCcondensed_notation}), we will consider the quantity: